Idek1415/alpha-solve/README.md

 Validation: production and Windows installer builds; regression tests for retaining projects, reorder/undo, collapse state, multi-pass dependency convergence, unit inference, and unit preservation.
 Native window minimize/maximize and native file-dialog interactions still require Windows smoke testing.

-Alpha Solve is a local-first engineering workspace for equations, parameters, executable Python functions, and calculated results.
-The interface is Angular 20 and the desktop shell is Tauri 2.

 ## Current product slice